minkiele/minkiele.github.io/packages/public/src/apps/Info/README.md

 just for this purpose.
 Then I started styling the website, to give it a cool nerdy retro look.
 After that I added support for dark theme.
-After that I started to optimize and tweak the build, trying to learn new things, mostly on Webpack.
+After that I started to optimize and tweak the build to learn something new every time, and I still am.
 You will find sources for the applications in [GitHub](https://github.com/minkiele/minkiele.github.io).

 ### About dark mode